Jitter Recipes: Book 4, Recipes 44-49

 Any suggestions ? again, Thank you

-K and E says:
+K and E's icon

 We are trying to use a different input method other than a mouse and we are new to using Max Start.
 Our project is due on friday so PLEASE HELP ASAP :(